UPDATED JULY 10, 2019

 The company continues to increase the amount its willing to spend on content creation and licensing.
 Over the next 12-months, Netflix is expected to spend $13 billion worldwide producing and licensing film and television content.
 Around half of this amount is designated for producing original material.

 Netflix Studios U.K.

-The lease is expected to include more than one-third of Pinewood’s Buckinghamshire 80-year old studio, and home to 59,000 square-foot 007 stage.
-The lease will include over 150,000 square-feet of studio space and offices, at a cost of £6.5 million per year.
+Netflix’s lease includes one-third of Pinewood’s Buckinghamshire 80-year old studio; home to the 59,000 square-foot James Bond 007 stage.
+The lease includes over 165,000 square-feet of studio space, workshops and offices, at a cost of at least £7 million per year.

 Netflix is slated to produce or co-produce 225 television shows and films in Europe this year, at a cost exceeding $1.7 billion.
 This massive production output is a 57% increase from 2018.